Google site search for http://www.mvps.org/dmcritchie/firefox/

 <dt><a href="http://karmatics.com/aardvark/" shortcuturl="aardvark:"><b>aardvark:</b> Aardvark Firefox Extension</a></dt>

-Was hoping inclusion of shortcuturl would allow one to drag the bookmark from here to a folder on the personal toolbar folder, but didn't work that way you still have enter the shorcut yourself under properties.
+Was hoping inclusion of shortcuturl would allow one to drag the bookmark from here to a folder on the personal toolbar folder, but didn't work that way you still have enter the shortcut yourself under properties.
 If you want to update several or see what is available along with the link, and comments you can right click on the folder on your personal toolbar to bring up the context menu and use Expand just like any other bookmark folder.

 Invoking notepad (#notepad)

-Notepad is a good example of a program you want quick accessibilty to from HTML if you are using a Windows system, set the string value to c:\winnt\system32\notepad.exe via about:config
+Notepad is a good example of a program you want quick accessibility to from HTML if you are using a Windows system, set the string value to c:\winnt\system32\notepad.exe via about:config

 extensions.editconfigfiles.config.editor.path, c:\winnt\system32\notepad.exe